Applying the framework

 - whether or not the W/SQOs have been met

 - the cause and spatial extent of any change observed.

 If monitoring programs for the proposed indicators are not yet in place, then you may not have any data to compare to the draft W/SQOs.
 In this case, you would assess the W/SQOs at Step 9, after water quality modelling data have been generated at Step 8 to assess the alternative management strategies that were considered.

-weight-of-evidence process to evaluate the various lines of evidence.
+Use a weight-of-evidence process to evaluate the various lines of evidence.
 This process evaluates the results from multiple lines of evidence across the pressures, stressors and ecosystem receptors included in the monitoring program.
 It is the key process by which the protection of community values is assessed.

 Multiple potential outcomes are possible from a weight-of-evidence evaluation.
-We provide guidance on their interpretation for the seven typical uses of the Water Quality Management Framework in
+We provide guidance on their interpretation for the seven typical uses of the Water Quality Management Framework in use-specific evaluation tables.

 The resulting evaluation will usually include classifying waterways in the overall plan area as: